-Complementary Funding (cofunding incentives) are funds Energy Trust receives from contracts and grants, as opposed to funding from ratepayers of Oregon's investor-owned utilities through Energy Trust's agreement with the OPUC.
+Co-funding Incentives, also referred to as Complementary Funding, are funds Energy Trust receives from contracts and grants, as opposed to funding from ratepayers of Oregon's investor-owned utilities through Energy Trust's agreement with the OPUC.
 The OPUC has directed that Energy Trust may subtract the value of co-funding incentives from the incremental cost of measures used in cost-effectiveness testing.
 A common example of co-funding is HOMES and HEAR rebates from the Inflation Reduction Act.

-Complementary funding from the Oregon Department of Energy Connected Communities Grant (SALMON), PGE Flexible Feeder, ODOE HOMES and HEAR, Community Heat Pump Deployment Programs, and ODOE Cooling was integrated into forecasted final proposed budget benefit-cost ratio calculations.
+Complementary funding from the Oregon Department of Energy Connected Communities Grant (SALMON), PGE Flexible Feeder, ODOE HOMES and HEAR, Community Heat Pump Deployment Programs was integrated into forecasted draft budget benefit-cost ratio calculations.
 The ratepayer contribution associated with delivering these sources of complementary funding was added to total program expenditures, for both the TRC and UCT tests, to capture the ratepayer cost of delivering incentives through complementary funding.
 Forecasted complementary funding incentives were subtracted from incremental measure costs in the TRC calculations for the programs where those incentives will apply (Residential and Existing Buildings).